Most research on risk factors for breast cancer has focused on exposures and behaviors that occur during adulthood.

 Some exposures and behaviors can occur throughout life (such as weight gain).
 Researchers are learning that some of these factors may impact breast cancer risk differently when they occur early in life versus when they occur in adulthood.
 For these factors, risk may depend on the timing of the exposure.

-In utero exposures under study for possible links to breast cancer (in the grown children) include:
+In utero exposures under study for possible links to breast cancer (in the grown daughters of women exposed during pregnancy) include:

 Factors related to a woman’s birth and infancy that are under study for possible links to breast cancer include: